Nike Basketball Camp Rio Americano High School

 Closing Ceremony: Friday at 11:30am

-Meals: Please bring a packed lunch or lunch money.
+Meals: Lunch is not provided.
+Please bring a packed lunch or lunch money.

 Camp Hours: MON-THURS 9am-3pm FRI 9am-12pm